-RT Staff Note: We have been talking about cold weather and baseball all week, but we found an article that shows how being a player in Minnesota affected Dan Wilson, who will be inducted into the “M” Club Hall of Fame.
+RT Staff Note: Because the nation is in a deep freeze, despite all the scares about global warming...we are continuing our series on conditioning in cold weather climates.
+We found an article that shows how being a player in Minnesota affected Dan Wilson, who was inducted into the “M” Club Hall of Fame last year.
 Wilson was a First-Team All-American (1990), a two-time All-Big Ten honoree (1989-90), had .336 career average at Minnesota and had a 14-year career with the Cincinnati Reds (1992-93) and Seattle Mariners (1994-2005).
 Gophersports.com recently talked to Wilson about his playing career at Minnesota, the coaching staff, his memories of his career as a Golden Gopher and what this honor means to him.
 The weather sure didn't affect him because he had a plan and stuck to it.
 Don't ever let the weather affect your love for the game.
 Take a cue fom Dan Wilson...Enjoy the article from Gopher Sports!

 Courtesy: University of Minnesota

 Gophersports.com: What does it mean to receive an honor like this from your alma mater?

 Dan Wilson: “I am very honored to be recognized in this way from the University of Minnesota.
 I look back on my days so fondly there.
 I only spent three years at the University, but I had an amazing experience there with some of the relationships I made.
 The games that we played there are images I will keep with me forever.
 The people that I met there are people that I still have strong relationships with today.
 I have so much to be thankful for from the University Of Minnesota, and to be honored this way is yet another thing that makes me very grateful for my experience.”